yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 DISCLAIMER: YOU USE THIS SCRIPT AT YOUR OWN RISK AND YOU ACCEPT ANY CONSEQUENCES OF CHANGING YOUR DATA!

 PLEASE ALWAYS BACKUP YOUR DATA FIRST!
-You  can use the Export Backup (green) button top-left in Toolbox to do this.
+You  can use the Create Backup (green) button top-left in Toolbox to do this.

 PURPOSE